Air Data Instrument

 Federal Aviation Regulations control the installation of equipment in any certificated (non-experimental) aircraft.
 The FARs specifically prohibit the installation of uncertified flight instruments, such as the Dangerpants Labs ADI, in certificated aircraft.
 You risk license suspension or revocation, fines and/or prison time if you violate the FARs.

 By building this device, you agree that it is only to be used as a NOVELTY, and will UNDER NO CIRCUMSTANCES BE USED AS A PRIMARY FLIGHT INFORMATION DISPLAY.
-By building a copy of the Dangerpants Labs ADI, you assume ALL RESPONSIBILITY for its use, as well as agreeing to INDEMNIFY and HOLD HARMLESS Dangerpants Labs, also known as Ian Johnston.
+By building a copy of the Dangerpants Labs ADI, you assume ALL RESPONSIBILITY for its use, as well as agreeing to INDEMNIFY and HOLD HARMLESS Dangerpants Labs, also known as Laura Johnston.
 This agreement shall be binding upon all heirs and assigns.

 If you don't agree to any of these terms, do not build, install, or purchase an ADI.